kstad21/cse15l-lab-reports/index.md

 - `grep -l`: display the file names of the lines that match a given pattern
     - example 1: search the entire `technical` directory and redirect file names that have lines matching "Democrat" into a file called `files-with-democrat.txt`.
 Note that this is in the working directory `technical`.
         - command: `grep -l "Democrat" $(find -f .) > files-with-democrat.txt`
-        - output: no output, instead we get a file containing:
+        - output: we get a file containing:
         ```
         ./government/Gen_Account_Office/July11-2001_gg00172r.txt
         ./government/Media/Good_guys_reward.txt